The best builds in Where Winds Meet

 Where Winds Meet Healer Build

-Start with the Soulshade Umbrella, casting Floating Grace to buff everyone's damage.
+The rotation for this build is pretty straightforward, but it requires some flexibility depending on your team's performance.
+Start with the Soulshade Umbrella to cast Floating Grace to buff everyone's damage.
 Then, use the umbrella's other ability — Echoes of a Thousand Plants — to toss it into the air where it'll automatically heal anyone nearby.
 While the umbrella is airborne, it'll also generate a key healing resource called Dew.

 Next, swap to the Panacea Fan for heals.
 You can directly heal targets with Emerald Dewtouch or cast Cloudburst Healing to summon a water clone of yourself that heals nearby allies.
 If you have full Dew while the clone is active, you can cast the ability a second time to burst heal everyone in range while also triggering the Soulshade Umbrella's Echoes of a Thousand Plants skill.

 Ivorybloom and Whirlsnow are the two best gear sets for this healing build.
-The Ivorybloom set increases your chances of critical healing, and the Whirlsnow set lets you quickly recover HP when you're at low health.
+The Ivorybloom set increases your chances of critical healing, and the Whirlsnow set lets you quickly recover HP at low health.
 The last thing your team wants is a dead healer, and those bonus heals will help keep you alive.

 - Royal Remedy